A Guide to Selecting the Right Mobile Service Truck Crane

 Lifting Capacity and Zones

 Referring to the lifting capacity and zone charts is essential to ensure you are operating a crane within safe working limits.
 Exceeding the crane’s lifting capacity or operating in the wrong zone can result in accidents, equipment damage, or even loss of life.
-It is crucial to factor in the weight of the load, the position of the load, and the wind conditions when operating a crane.
+When operating a crane, it is crucial to factor in the weight of the load, the position of the load, and the wind conditions.
 Doing so ensures safety and efficiency.
-Luckily for you, Summit has all this data programmed into the crane operating system
+Luckily, Summit has all this data programmed into the crane operating system.